Developer: Backbone, Harmonix

 Available Exclusively On

-The Good: You can customize your entire band!, lots of great and amazing songs, responsive controls, huge world tour
+The Good: You can customize your entire band! lots of great and amazing songs, responsive controls, a huge world tour

 The Bad: No multi player…seriously?, can be extremely hard, graphics are poor, bad ambiance